 When it comes to beautiful Caribbean islands, Jamaica is the Caribbean’s not-so-hidden secret.

-Long the retreat of the rich and famous (who hasn’t longed to spend a decadent week on Goldeneye, Ian Fleming’s old Jamaican bolthole), it’s one of the true jewels in the Caribbean.
+Long the retreat of the rich and famous (who hasn’t longed to spend a decadent week on Goldeneye, Ian Fleming’s old Jamaican bolthole) and a honeymoon favourite it’s one of the true jewels in the Caribbean.

 From hidden spots such as Frenchman’s Cove to the out-and-out spectacle of the five-mile-long Negril Beach, there’s a beach for everyone.